How the Iroquois Tribes Grew Corn

 Iroquois Nation Knew How to Grow Corn

-Although the Plymouth Separatists took the first lesson in corn cultivation from Squanto a member of the Patuxet tribe of the Wampanoag confederacy, no tribe knew more about corn cultivation than the Iroquois tribes.
+Although the Plymouth Separatists took their first lesson in corn cultivation from Squanto, a member of the Patuxet tribe of the Wampanoag confederacy, no tribe knew more about corn cultivation than the Iroquois tribes.

 Who were the Iroquois?

-The leading farmers in the 1600's when the white man first came to North America to what would become the United States were the Iroquois.
+These Native Americans were leading corn farmers in the 1600's when the white man first came to North America to what would become the United States were the Iroquois.
 This trip would have the greatest influence on the English of any tribe they encountered.
 Although these tribes had originally been wandering tribes, by the time the white men came, they had made permanent roots in the lands between what are now Albany and Buffalo, New York.